Maybe it is just me, but I had a difficult time launching the console of my

 Open the console for a VM

-4. Near the top of the center pane, you should see a black square with the text Launch Console beneath it.
-If you see a link to Download plugin instead, something
+tab - Near the top of the center pane, you should see a black square with the text

 is wrong.
 Try repeating the steps above.